To main heading

 While overwriting a site from an archive is straightforward, importing elements is dependent upon locales and ID conflicts.

 The master locale of a site can only have its region changed, so unless the master locale in the archive to be imported from has the same master locale or only differs in region, it cannot be imported.
 If still eligible, for any other locale in the archive that cannot be renamed to match one in the site, any elements with text for that locale will have that text removed before importing.
+Alternately, add the locale to the current site, so that text will not be rejected.
 When expanded, the Files column of the archive's row in the Archive list will show what will happen to each locale.

 The results for several import scenarios are: